Bulk Service Queueing for Transit Resilience under Short Random Service Suspensions: Numerical experiments

+Figure \ref{fig_sen_C_on_Q} shows limited sensitivity to vehicle capacity within the tested range because capacity is not fully utilized under the reference setting.
+Figure \ref{fig_sen_gamma_on_Q} shows the effect of incident occurrence rate $\gamma$.
+When $\gamma=0$, the expected queue length at station 8 is 4.5 passengers.
+As $\gamma$ increases, expected queue lengths and their standard deviations rise.
+At $\gamma=1/3$ per minute, the expected queue at station 8 reaches 7.2 passengers.
+Incident duration produces a similar pattern in Figure \ref{fig_sen_theta_on_Q}.
+When mean incident duration is 30 seconds and $\theta=2$, $\mathbb{E}[Q^{(8)}]=5.0$.
+When mean incident duration is 2 minutes and $\theta=1/2$, this expectation increases to 9.3.
+Both effects are larger at crowded stations.

+Figure \ref{fig_sen_H_bar_on_Q} shows that a longer scheduled headway lowers the service rate and increases the expected queue.
+As $\overline{H}$ increases from 2 minutes to $50/7$ minutes, the expected queue at station 8 increases from 4.1 to 9.9 passengers.
+Figure \ref{fig_sen_demand_on_Q} shows a similar pattern for demand.
+Increasing the demand factor from 0.5 to 1.0 raises the expected queue at station 8 from 4.1 to 8.2 passengers.
+The effects of $\overline{H}$ and demand are more uniform across stations than the effects of incident frequency and duration.

-Figure \ref{fig_change_on_W} shows the mean and standard deviation of passenger waiting time for the different scenarios.
-We observe that the downstream stations generally have higher waiting time expectations and variances due to the headway variance propagation.
-For congested stations, such as stations 3 and 8, extra waiting times are observed due to passengers left behind with capacity constraints.
+Figure \ref{fig_change_on_W} shows the mean and standard deviation of passenger waiting time.
+Station 10 is omitted because its zero passenger arrival rate produces no waiting time observations.
+Downstream stations generally have higher waiting time means and standard deviations because headway variability accumulates along the route.
+At congested stations such as stations 3 and 8, capacity constraints leave some passengers behind and further increase waiting time.